 ST. LOUIS, Sept.
-12, 2016— Yvonne Osei has joined the Saint Louis Art Museum as the 2016-17 Romare Bearden Graduate Minority Fellow.
-The fellowship aims to build a pool of talented young minority professionals to work in art-related fields in museums, galleries, non-profit organizations and universities.
+12, 2016— Yvonne Osei has joined the Saint Louis Art Museum as the 2016-17 Romare Bearden Graduate Museum Fellow.
+The fellowship aims to build a pool of talented young professionals to work in art-related fields in museums, galleries, non-profit organizations and universities.

 Osei recently completed a master of fine arts degree in visual arts at Washington University in St. Louis and holds bachelor degrees with concentrations in graphic design and international studies from Webster University.
 A performance and video artist, Osei recently showed work in the exhibition Yvonne Osei: Africa Clothe Me Bare at the Bruno David Gallery in St. Louis.

 A German-born Ghanaian, Osei spent six years studying and working in the United States.
 She has taught in the St. Louis Public Schools, worked as lead art program instructor for the Boys and Girls Clubs of Greater St. Louis, and volunteered for the International Welcoming School in St. Louis to teach visual literacy to young refugee and immigrant students from various parts of the world.

 “Yvonne’s background as an educator and an artist, as well as her commitment to public service, makes her an ideal fit for the Romare Bearden Fellowship,” said Brent R. Benjamin, the Barbara B. Taylor director of the Saint Louis Art Museum.
 “I am confident that she will enjoy a successful future in the arts.”